Michael Richards

 University of Washington

-• Responded to eight queries a day on the phone, via email, or through an IT ticketing system.
+• Responded to queries on phone, via email, or through IT ticketing system.

 • Set up and maintained video matrix servers and other IT infrastructure.